-Based on such evaluation, management believes that its existing cash and cash equivalents and marketable securities as of March 31, 2017, funds that will become available under the Direct Offering, and proceeds that will become available to the Company upon sale of its state net operating losses, or NOLs, and R&D tax credits under the State of New Jersey's Technology Business Tax Certificate Transfer Program will be sufficient to satisfy its operating cash needs for at least one year after the filing of this Quarterly Report on Form 10-Q.
+Based on such evaluation, management believes that the Company's existing cash and cash equivalents and marketable securities as of June 30, 2017 and proceeds that will become available to the Company upon sale of the Company's state net operating losses, or NOLs, and R&D tax credits under the State of New Jersey's Technology Business Tax Certificate Transfer Program will not be sufficient to satisfy the Company's operating cash needs for at least one year after the filing of this Quarterly Report on Form 10-Q. These factors raise substantial doubt about the Company's ability to continue as a going concern.
+The Company continues to pursue potential sources of funding, including equity financing.